 Wildlife Migration and Movement

-What if a busy freeway separated you and your family from the food and water you need to survive?
+What if a busy freeway separated you and your family from the food and water you needed to survive?
 You’re on foot, no car or truck to take you where you want to go.
-You’d be strongly motivated to risk your life and cross that freeway to get what you need.
+You’d still be strongly motivated to risk your life and cross that freeway to get what you need to live.

 Freedom of movement isn’t a given for the wildlife whose habitat we share.
-The roads we’ve built and are building make movement a perilous and sometimes fatal journey for them.
-ODOT carcass collection data shows that almost 6,000 deer, elk, bear, and other large animals are killed in collisions with cars and trucks every year.
-Collisions with wildlife or accident avoidance also claim the lives of 1-2 motorists annually.
+The roads we’ve built and continue to build make movement a perilous and sometimes fatal necessity.
+Oregon Department of Transportation (ODOT) carcass collection data shows that some 5,000 deer, elk, bear, and other large animals are killed in collisions with cars and trucks every year in Oregon.
+Collisions with wildlife and accident avoidance also claim the lives of 1-2 motorists annually.

-There’s more to the story.
-The number of animals that die outside the public right-of-way is unknown, but research suggests a number that’s 2-3 times higher than we’re documenting which means we may be losing 12,000-18,000 large animals to wildlife-vehicle collisions annually.
+There’s still more to the problem of wildlife-vehicle collisions.
+The number of animals that die outside the public right-of-way is unknown, but research suggests a number 2-3 times higher than what we’re documenting.
+That means we may be losing 10,000-15,000 large animals to wildlife-vehicle collisions every year in Oregon.

-Additionally, ODOT’s data only includes large-bodied animals - the number of smaller species like frogs, turtles, and birds of prey dying as a result of collisions with vehicles is unknown.
-That said, the shoulders of our streets, roads, and highways tell us what's happening to smaller animals in Oregon.
+Additionally, ODOT’s data only includes large-bodied animals - the number of smaller species like frogs, turtles, and birds of prey dying as a result of vehicle strikes is unknown.
+That said, the shoulders of our streets and highways tell the story.

-Of course, wildlife-vehicle collisions aren’t the only challenge faced by wildlife as they move about their habitat or migrate seasonally between elevations but it’s a problem with a proven solution; passage structures like underpasses and overpasses can help wildlife get safely across busy roadways.
+Of course, wildlife-vehicle collisions aren’t the only challenge faced by wildlife as they move around their habitat or migrate seasonally, but it’s a problem with a proven solution; fencing and passage structures like underpasses and overpasses can help wildlife get safely across busy roadways, save lives, and reduce property loss.

 Supporting Wildlife Migration and Movement

 We want to help wildlife move safely between habitat patches.
-Projects that support wildlife migration and movement are a priority for us.
-We’re working with State agencies and community-based partners on wildlife passage projects, improving habitat, and conserving migration corridors for wildlife throughout Oregon.
+Projects that support wildlife migration and movement are a priority for the Foundation.
+We’re working with ODOT, ODFW and community-based partners on wildlife passage projects, habitat improvement, and the conservation of wildlife migration corridors throughout Oregon.

 Join us to help improve habitat connectivity for wildlife in Oregon.